xuzhe951024/NCSU_GEARS/README.md

 Task 1: Parse the input function chain and convert it into the desired format:

-We are expecting to receive a JSON formatted function chain description from the customer.
-A sample of such a JSON is attached with this email in the "Gears-Task1" file.
+We are expecting to receive a JSON-formatted function chain description from the customer.
+A sample of such a JSON is attached to this email in the "Gears-Task1" file.

-Unfortunately, using the input data as is, would lead to suboptimal performance since we first need to access all the entries in the top level JSON to identify the correct function.
+Unfortunately, using the input data as is, would lead to suboptimal performance since we first need to access all the entries in the top-level JSON to identify the correct function.
 Then further nesting complicates the parsing more.

 Thus, the task is to convert this JSON into a format/data structure, which allows us to have a faster access to the metadata whenever needed.
 An example approach could be to have it converted into a hashmap with function name as the key and function data/metadata hashmap, as the value.
 This is just for example.
 You can think of other approaches also.
 It's just that we want to have as fast as possible access to all the function metadata.

 As a target, consider parsing the JSON into a format/data structure that allows O(1) access to version, timeout, isLast, next, and dependsOn fields for each function.
-Further, next and dependsOn should also be parsed in a way that allows O(1) access to metadata of each dependent function in the respective list.
+Further, next and dependsOn should also be parsed to allow O(1) access to the metadata of each dependent function in the respective list.

 Our aim is to run this on the function chain as soon as the customer registers it, so that all the executions of the function chain would run on this faster accessible data structure.